fagbenjaenoch/mini-frontend-projects/README.md

 # Mini Frontend Projects

-A repository for building out my curiosities on the frontend projects.
+A repository for building out my curiosities on frontend projects.
 It contains small projects that I build to learn and practice different technologies in the frontend.

 ## Setup